Co-Head, Bacterial Respiratory Infectious Disease Group; Microbiology Lead, Wesfarmers Centre of Vaccines & Infectious Diseases

-Dr Lea-Ann Kirkham is a Senior Research Fellow at the University of Western Australia and an Honorary Fellow at the Telethon Kids Institute.
-Dr Kirkham took on the role of Co-director of the Wesfarmers Centre of Vaccines and Infectious Diseases in July 2019, and also leads Microbiology research within the Centre.
-Dr Kirkham's vision is to develop improved therapies, including vaccines and vaccine schedules, to significantly reduce the global burden of childhood ear and lung diseases.
+Associate Professor Lea-Ann Kirkham is a Senior Research Fellow at the University of Western Australia and an Honorary Fellow at the Telethon Kids Institute.
+A/Prof Kirkham performed the role of Co-director of the Wesfarmers Centre of Vaccines and Infectious Diseases from 2019 to 2022, and she continues to lead Microbiology research within the Centre.
+A/Prof Kirkham's vision is to develop improved therapies, including vaccines and vaccine schedules, to significantly reduce the global burden of childhood ear and lung diseases.

 A/Prof Kirkham currently leads a National Health and Medical Research Council (NHMRC)-funded project to develop a probiotic to prevent ear and lung infections.
 She is also co-investigator on an NHMRC-funded clinical trial in Papua New Guinea comparing different vaccines and combinations of vaccines to find the best approach to protect infants from pneumonia, sepsis and meningitis in PNG.
 Data from this study will guide vaccine policy for low-income countries.